MasterOfLogic1/MyUiPathJournal/README.md

 1. Open each invoice in MatrixCare
 2. Search for the invoice on matrix care which appears with multiple transactions on the desktop app
 3. for each transaction see , Edit the posting amount (The rule: *If the total balance is negative **and** any component balance is divisible by \$34.50, adjust the posting amount—for PA Indiana Medicaid payees only.*
-)
+4. The traditional process takes 2 dayys or more to complete as entry specilist get tired and make mistakes.

 ### Our automation

-Using UiPath, I built a **desktop automation** that:
+Using UiPath, built a **desktop automation** that performs these steps in the most optimal way in 1hr

-* Parses the CSV, identifies qualifying invoices, and batch-updates them in MatrixCare.
+* Csv is sent through a uipath app and is loaded into a storage bucket
-* Applies smart data filtering to minimise screen navigation and optimise speed.
+* The app also triggers the robot which reads the csv, refines the records and loads the data into a queue
-* Logs every change for audit compliance.
+* queue triggers are set to kick start 4 robots running the performer process which handles adjustment of the overhead balances.

 ### Impact